 Eligible patients using commercial or private insurance can save on out-of-pocket medication costs for STELARA®.
-Depending on the health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
-Eligible patients pay $5 per dose, with a $20,000 maximum program benefit per calendar year.
+Depending on their health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
+Your eligible patients will pay $5 per dose.
+Maximum program benefit per calendar year shall apply.
 Not valid for patients using Medicare, Medicaid, or other government-funded programs to pay for their medications.
 Terms expire at the end of each calendar year and may change.
 There is no income requirement.
-Program does not cover the cost to give patient their infusion.
+Program does not cover the cost to give patients their treatment.
+The Savings Program for STELARA® provides a rebate when used with medical/primary insurance and provides instant savings when used with pharmacy/prescription insurance.
 See full eligibility requirements.

 Get your eligible patients started today:

 Enroll and help manage a patients' Savings Program benefits with a Janssen CarePath Provider Portal Account at JanssenCarePathPortal.com

 - Enroll your eligible, commercially insured patients in the Janssen CarePath Savings Program